FermiDirak/Formulate/README.md

 ## Why Formulate over Formik, react-hook-form, formula-one, etc?

-Because Formulate is a controlled form library, Formulate provides you the highest degree of control over your data of all the form libraries.
-This allows one to explicitly configure the shape of the form data and read and write form data from outside the context of your form.
+Formulate is a type-sound controlled form library that puts Developer Experience as its number one priority, and provides the highest degree of control over form data of all the above mentioned form libraries.
+This means you have complete control over your form's schema, and can update and read form data from outside the context of your form.

-Formulate also will work out of the box with most design systems so long as inputs come with `value` and `onChange` props.
-No need to register your inputs via refs or create custom Form DSL input cmponents.
+Formulate is also unique in that it will work out of the box with most design systems without a need for DSL component wrappers for hooking up props.
+So long as your design system's inputs take in a `value` and `onChange` prop, there is no need to register your inputs via refs or create custom Form DSL input components.

-Formulate is also type sound for both Flow and Typescript, allowing for strong guarantees around the shape and value types of your form.
+Formulate is type sound for both Flow and Typescript, allowing for strong guarantees around the shape and value types of your form.

 ## Q & A